 - Nuts and seeds

-To build muscle, burn fat, perform at a high level and recover from workouts you NEED carbs.
+To build muscle, burn fat, perform at a high level, recover from workouts, maintain optimal brain and immune function, and high testosterone levels… you NEED carbs.

 They are far more important than protein.

-Once you have that covered you want to fill in some protein and healthy fats from foods like:
+Once you have your carbs covered you want to fill in some protein and healthy fats from foods like: